Frag1337/Idle-Manager/README.md

 OnClientBack
 --------------

-Called when a client is back from being idle.
+Called when a Client is back from being Idle.

 ```python
 from idle_manager import OnClientBack